axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 Warnings
 ~~~~~~~~

-*Please add a YouTube URL*
-   The URL section is empty, so the user has to add at least one URL before sending.

 *Settings were changed, please click 'Send' when ready.*
    Settings have changed but the **Send automatically** checkbox has not been selected,
    so the user is prompted to click the **Send** button (or equivalently check the box)